 This document describes how to install a StashCache origin service.
 This service allows an organization to export its data to the StashCache data federation.

 The origin must be registered with the OSG prior to joining the data federation.
-You may start the registration process prior to finishing the installation by using this link along with the basic information like:
+You may start the registration process prior to finishing the installation by using this link along with information like:

 - Resource name and hostname

-- VO associated with this origin server (will be used to determine the origin's namespace prefix).
+- VO associated with this origin server (which will be used to determine the origin's namespace prefix)